– Sketch of CCJ Founding Director John C. Eastman arguing before the Supreme Court

 The mission of the Institute’s Center for Constitutional Jurisprudence is to restore the constitutional design envisioned by our nation’s founders.
 This means fighting to uphold the Constitution’s guarantees of natural rights—such as the Second Amendment, property rights, and the right to life—as well as working to restore the Constitution’s structural protections of our liberty—such as the separation of powers, federalism, the non-delegation doctrine, and the limits inherent in the grant of specifically enumerated powers.
 Federal overreach in areas such as health care, environmental protection, and local spending has created an extraordinary number of litigation opportunities which the Center advances by pursing strategic litigation from initial complaint all the way through to Supreme Court review.
 Think of the Center as a corrective to the legal establishment’s contempt for American principles of natural right and limited government—the principles of the Framers of the Constitution.
 In addition to our litigation work, we hold seminars, run legal clinics, and oversee the John Marshall Fellowship, which trains the next generation of judges and legal scholars.

-Dr. John C. Eastman is Founding Director of the Claremont Institute's Center for Constitutional Jurisprudence, and currently serves as the Henry Salvatori Professor of Law & Community Service at Chapman University's Dale E. Fowler School of Law.
+Dr. John C. Eastman is Founding Director of the Claremont Institute's Center for Constitutional Jurisprudence, and until 2021 served as the Henry Salvatori Professor of Law & Community Service at Chapman University's Dale E. Fowler School of Law.
 He is also a Senior Fellow of the Claremont Institute.

 Dr. Eastman received his B.A. from the University of Dallas, and an M.A. and Ph.D. in Government from Claremont Graduate School.
 He completed his studies at the University of Chicago Law School, earning his J.D. in 1995 and immediately took a position clerking for Judge Michael Luttig on the U.S. Court of Appeals for the Fourth Circuit.
 From 1996 to 1997 he served as a law clerk with the Honorable Justice Clarence Thomas at the Supreme Court of the United States.
 After concluding his clerkships, Dr. Eastman practiced with the national law firm of Kirkland & Ellis until 1999, specializing in major appellate and constitutional litigation.
 Dr. Eastman began teaching at Chapman University in 1999, and served as dean from 2007 to 2010.
 He also founded the Center for Constitutional Jurisprudence in 1999 and has served as its Director since that time.